Androgen: Brain

 Researchers also examined how mild exercise affected androgen synthesis which in turn causes AHN activation of N-methyl-D-aspartate (NMDA) receptors.
 NMDA induces a calcium flux that allows for synaptic plasticity which is crucial for AHN.

 Researchers injected both orchidectomized (ORX) (castrated) and sham castrated male rats with BrdU to determine if the number of new cells was increased.
 They found that AHN in male rats is increased with mild exercise by boosting synthesis of dihydrotestosterone in the hippocampus.
 Again it was noted that AHN was not increased via activation of the estrogen receptors.

 Androgen regulation decreases the likelihood of depression in males.
 In preadolescent male rats, neonatal rats treated with flutamide developed more depression-like symptoms compared to control rats.

 Again BrdU was injected into both groups of rats in order to see if cells were multiplying in the living tissue.
 These results demonstrate how the organization of androgens has a positive effect on preadolescent hippocampal neurogenesis that may be linked with lower depression-like symptoms.

 Social isolation has a hindering effect in AHN whereas normal regulation of androgens increases AHN.
 A study using male rats showed that testosterone may block social isolation, which results in hippocampal neurogenesis reaching homeostasis—regulation that keeps internal conditions stable.
 A Brdu analysis showed that excess testosterone did not increase this blocking effect against social isolation; that is, the natural circulating levels of androgens cancel out the negative effects of social isolation on AHN.

 Female-specific effects

 Androgens have potential roles in relaxation of the myometrium via non-genomic, androgen receptor-independent pathways, preventing premature uterine contractions in pregnancy.

 Androgen insensitivity

 Reduced ability of an XY-karyotype fetus to respond to androgens can result in one of several conditions, including infertility and several forms of intersex conditions.

 Miscellaneous

 Yolk androgen levels in certain birds have been positively correlated to social dominance later in life.
 See American coot.

 Biological activity

 Androgens bind to and activate androgen receptors (ARs) to mediate most of their biological effects.

 Relative potency

-Determined by consideration of all biological assay methods (c.
-1970):